Club and Officer Information

 - The address to which New Member Kits will be sent

 You can also add your club's Facebook page and your officers' Skype addresses if you wish.
-You can still make any other changes to the existing information as needed; the new information will be merged in at the end of June.

 To sign on to the Club Finder, you will need your membership number and the email address you gave TI.
 Please refer to the video links for an overview of this process.
 Any current club officer can make these changes.
 For help, there are two points of contact: